MisterTea/EternalTerminal/download.md

 sudo apt update
 sudo apt install et
 ```
-See [the repo source](https://github.com/MisterTea/debian-et/tree/master/debian-source/dists) for a list of the other supposed Debian versions.
+See [the repo source](https://github.com/MisterTea/debian-et/tree/master/debian-source/dists) for a list of the other supported Debian versions.

 # Other Linux/Unix